CARE Healing Fund

 CARE is committed to providing accessible resources for the K-State community and hopes that the Healing Fund will bring peace of mind to those affected by violence.

-For any questions or to find out if you qualify for free therapy sessions through the Healing Fund, please contact K-state CARE office at (785) 532-6444 or email email@example.com.
+For any questions about the Healing Fund, please contact K-State CARE office at (785) 532-6444 or email firstname.lastname@example.org.